iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > Further improvement needed to minimise drainage of battery.
 The app is on 24/7 in the background to constantly check whether it is active.
 I need not to turn it on while inside my home to safe on battery power.
 Areas for improvement - have a button to turn the app on or off to save battery power - disable the function to constantly checking whether it is active<br> :date: __2020-11-20 22:24:11__

-> Something need to be done to improve this Apps as it goes to inactive by itself without warning and need my constant awareness to check whether it is still active with the green icon.
-It just defeats the purpose if it does not works as it required to.<br> :date: __2020-11-20 07:45:17__

 #### 1-star reviews